NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 - NC State's games this year have hit the over on four of seven set point totals (57.1%).

-- NC State is 3-2 against the spread and 4-1 overall in games when it puts up more than 27 points.
+- When NC State records more than 27.0 points, it is 3-2 against the spread and 4-1 overall.

 - Find the latest spread and moneyline odds for NC State at SISportsbook.